-C# StreamReader ReadToEnd Example (Read Entire File)This C# example page uses the ReadToEnd method on the StreamReader to read an entire text file into a string.
+C# StreamReader ReadToEnd Example (Read Entire File)Use the ReadToEnd method on the StreamReader to read an entire text file into a string.

 With this method,